folbert/fewbricks/docs/bricks.md

 When added to a field group or another brick, bricks are just a collection of fields which will be added just like they would if you used `add_field()` or `add_fields()`.

-## set_up() called on every instance

-## You can add Conditional Logic on a brick which will be applied to all fields in the brick.
-See Link.php.